 I started in this business in 1988 and no one offered me a hand up.
 I’m trying to reach back into my own past and offer expert assistance to people who are experiencing the fear and panic I felt when I was made responsible for this unloved and un-resourced function in a company that was otherwise pretty robust.

 January 2017 – Fine amounts changed by DOT

 January 2017 – Who is DOT Compliance Help Inc.?

 Feb 2017 – On site training

-Let’s get back to Sun Tzu now: IF Sun Tzu was hired as the safety manager for a construction company today, clearly, he would assess his own position first, then assess the enemy; (carelessness, bad training, complacency, drugs, fatigue, etc.).
-Then, he would set out to develop the systems needed to cause the battlefield to be his (and his employer’s) friend.
+Let’s get back to Sun Tzu now: IF Sun Tzu was hired as the safety manager for a construction company today, clearly, he would assess his own position first; how many employees, how much equipment, how much safety equipment (like folding ladder rollers, hard hats, etc.), and the number of days since the last incident.
+Then he would assess the enemy; carelessness, bad training, complacency, safety issues, drugs, fatigue, etc. Then, he would set out to develop the systems needed to cause the battlefield to be his (and his employer’s) friend.

 Prepare the battlefield: I learned this important principle as a young engineer officer in the Army.
 It’s all about improving the terrain to make the battlefield your friend.